MPTAAS Application Rejected Due to Missing Documents? 2026

 Contact the Financial Aid Office

-• If you’re unsure about what is missing or how to resolve the issue, ask the office for help.
-They may provide a checklist or additional instructions to ensure your application is complete.
+• If you are unsure about the missing documents or need additional instructions, don’t hesitate to ask for help.
+They may provide a checklist or additional details.

 Gather the Missing Documents